 A Remembrance Day to Remember

 On November 01, every year Canadians take down the Halloween decorations and replace them with Christmas decorations, thus marking the beginning of the Holiday Season.
-On the first Sunday of November (which falls on November 06 this year) the clocks are turned one hour back at 2 AM for Daylight Saving Time (DST.)
+On the first Sunday of November (which fell on November 06, 2022,) the clocks were turned one hour back at 2 AM for Daylight Saving Time (DST.)

-For the Greater Toronto Area (GTA) in Canada, the month of November is well known for its cold and gloomy weather, but this year it is warm – more like the middle of September.
-The daytime temperatures have been in the 20s – a record high.
+For the Greater Toronto Area (GTA) in Canada, the month of November is well known for its cold and gloomy weather, but in 2022 year it was warm – more like the middle of September.
+The daytime temperatures were in the 20s – a record high.
 Normally November temperatures remain in single digits.

 The warm November weekend prompted us to take a long drive through the outskirts of our city Mississauga on November 05, 2022, Saturday.
 After enjoying the beauty of the fall colours, at the end of our drive we reached a Tim Horton’s Coffee Shop Drive-Through.
 There was a long queue of cars on the Drive-Through with customers waiting to pick up their morning cup of coffee.
 For Canadians, especially on a warm weekend, a cup of coffee from Tim Horton’s is inescapable.